dnevesjunior/martian-library/README.md

 - Trying to register Bundler::GemfileError for status code 4 but Bundler::GemfileError is already registered
   - Probable issue in ruby 2.7 with bundler gemspec.
 Run `gem update --system 3.0.8 && gem update --system`.
 Ref: https://github.com/rubygems/rubygems/issues/3551

+- Cannot find module: 'graphql-ruby-client/subscriptions/ActionCableLink'
+  - On 1.7.3, the `graphql-ruby-client` library moved its imports to root.
+Import as `import { ActionCableLink } from 'graphql-ruby-client';`